redFrik/udk18-Discrete_Structures/udk180118/README.md

 networking
 --------------------

-this time we will connect the two programs.

-osc (OpenSound Control) is a protocol for network messages. boh supercollider and unity can receive and send these.
+osc (OpenSound Control) is a protocol/technique for sending messages over network. both supercollider and unity can receive and send osc. the network can be _inside_ your machine (between programs) or across a local network (between programs on different computers). there are also ways of sending osc over the internet to remote computers but that's more advanced.

 supercollider
 ==

-first make sure we all connect to the same network.
+first make sure all computers that we want to send messages to are connected to the same [wifi] network.

 ```supercollider
 s.options.maxLogins= 8;